 The obvious place to start.
-In Zadar’s restaurant’s you can’t miss fish grilled over charcoal or cooked in a tomatoey brudet sauce.
-Then there’s risottos, of which crni rižot with black squid ink may qualify as the most interesting.
+In Zadar’s restaurant’s you can’t miss fish grilled over charcoal or cooked in a brudet sauce.
+Then there’s risottos, of which crni rižot with black cuttlefish ink may qualify as the most interesting.
 And seafood prepared na buzaru with white wine, garlic and parsley.
 Simply delicious.

 Look out for the most inexpensive fish; sardines, anchovies and other small fish, deep fried or preserved in salt or oil and vinegar.
 And Zadar, which has centuries of close contact with Italy, is no bad place for a simple meal of pizza or pasta.

 What do people eat at home?
 Fried fish or squid on Fridays, definitely.
 On special occasions, salt cod cooked a million different ways, such as na bijelo – with garlic, parsley, white wine and potatoes.
 This might be followed by pašticada – beef studded with carrots, garlic and smoked bacon and stewed with wine and prunes.
 On Sundays, meat cooked na lešo in a soup with vegetables, an all-in-one dish that just needs a green salad to round it off.
 On workdays, pašta fažol – bean stew with pasta, is a popular filler.

 In springtime the land from the water’s edge to the foot of the mountains is crawling with folks hunting for asparagus.
 This wild asparagus, pleasantly bitter in taste, is much prized lightly sautéed with scrambled eggs as a fritaja.